-Do I need a lawyer to represent me?
+Do I need a lawyer to represent me at an investigation meeting?

 Not necessarily.
 You can choose to represent yourself or to be represented by someone else.
 Your representative doesn’t have to be a lawyer – it could also be a union representative or a bargaining agent.

 Note: Legal aid may be available for cases before the Employment Relations Authority (see the chapter “Legal aid”).

 Reinstatement (putting you back in your old job) is the main remedy the Employment Relations Authority is likely to use, but that will not always be possible.
 Other potential remedies are: